David Chiu

 4. Below that, select the boxes: repo, admin:org, and admin:public_key.

 5. Click the Generate token button on the bottom of the page, and take note (save) the token in a secure place.
 Don’t share it.
 Treat this like your password.
+STORE IT SOMEWHERE SAFE BECAUSE YOU’LL BE REPEATEDLY ASKED FOR IT.

 6. Go back into your VS Code’s terminal window.
 Type: